Highland Railway O Class

 The Highland Railway O Class locomotives were built as 2-4-0T tank engines, but were soon rebuilt as 4-4-0Ts.
 They were designed by David Jones for Scottish Railway companies and three were built at the company's Lochgorm Works in 1878 and 1879.

 Dimensions

 They had 4 ft 9 in coupled wheels, 16 by 22 in outside cylinders and weight (in original condition) of 36 tons.

 Numbering

 Rebuilding

 They were rebuilt as 4-4-0Ts in 1881–82 due to trouble with the single leading axle.

 Transfer to LMS

 All three were still in service in 1923, although relegated to shunting duties, and they were transferred to the London, Midland and Scottish Railway (LMS) at the Grouping.

+Withdrawal

+The three locomotives were withdrawn and scrapped between 1928 and 1933.